topquark22/morseR24/README.md

 ### PWM wiring (pin A7)

-We cannot use PWM on the Uno, because the board does not have analog input pin A7 to control it.
+We cannot use PWM on the Uno, or any board that lacks the analog input pin A7 to control it.
 Ensure that the board is set correctly at compile time.

-On the Nano, we can provide PWM output on D5.
+On the Nano, we support PWM output on D5.
 This is controlled by the voltage on pin A7:

-- If not using PWM: Wire A7 to +5V (neighbouring pin).
-If A7 is left floating, you will get erratic results, and a warning is printed to the master serial console.
+- If not using PWM, wire A7 to +5V (neighbouring pin).
+If A7 is left floating, you will get erratic results, and a warning is printed to the serial console.
-- If using PWM: Wire A7 to a voltage divider.
+- If using PWM, connect A7 to a voltage divider.
 Unlike other settings, PWM can be adjusted in real time without a device reset.

 ### Code key switch